mgoldstein101/AlternativePasswords/README.md

 ChessAuth uses a sequence of moves in chess.
 Creating new users is not supported, but play the white side of a user's assigned PGN file to authenticate.
 (Note, since the chess program uses the python-chess library, a venv or install of the module is required. a requirements.txt is included).

+Both programs expect to be run in their respective folders.